September 12, 2019

 So you’ve just been hired as a sales development representative (SDR).
 Congratulations - but welcome to the challenge of your life!

 It takes a special kind of person to take on a sales development role, especially in B2B sales.
-Targets are tough, you have to continually face rejection, and as every salesperson knows, you can’t rest on your laurels.
+B2B lead generation targets are tough, you have to continually face rejection, and as every salesperson knows, you can’t rest on your laurels.
 Even if you’ve been a hero for one month, it’s back to zero for the next one.

 They’re going to provide you with top tips and useful advice on how to become a hyper-successful SDR.
 Over to them!